What is a single database in Azure SQL Database?

-The single database deployment option creates a database in Azure SQL Database with its own set of resources and is managed via a SQL Database server.
-With a single database, each database is isolated from each other and portable, each with its own service tier within the DTU-based purchasing model or vCore-based purchasing model and a guaranteed compute size.
+The single database resource type creates a database in Azure SQL Database with its own set of resources and is managed via a server.
+With a single database, each database is isolated and portable.
+Each has its own service tier within the DTU-based purchasing model or vCore-based purchasing model and a guaranteed compute size.

 Single databases and elastic pools